Date

 Frequently asked questions: credit scores

 Knowing your credit score, credit rating and what’s in your credit report is important.
-All of these are tools used by lenders when they’re deciding whether to approve you for a credit card or a loan, and when they’re determining the interest rate you will pay.
+All of these are tools used by lenders when deciding whether to approve you for a credit card or a loan, and determining the interest rate you’ll pay.
 Using credit wisely, making payments on time and avoiding missed payments are just a few things that can contribute to good credit.
 But there’s so much more to learn.
 There are a lot of questions around credit and we’re here to answer them all for you.

 What is the difference between a credit report, credit score and credit rating?